 For successful work, The Baptist College of Florida student must have up-to-date computer hardware and software.
-All courses, both online and classroom, contain some online components using eLearning, Jenzabar's LMS (Learning Management System).
+All courses, both online and classroom, contain some online components using eLearning,

+Jenzabar's LMS (Learning Management System).
 Students are expected to receive email messages, find information, complete and submit assignments, etc., and will need certain equipment, or access to it, in order to be successful.
 Having the needed computer hardware and software, or access to it, is the student's responsibility.
 Needed items are described below:

-• Fast, low-latency, reliable internet connection

-- A "broadband" internet connection is strongly advised.
-This can generally be obtained through a good quality DSL or cable internet connection.
+- Fast, low-latency, reliable internet connection - A "broadband" or better internet connection is strongly advised.
+This can generally be obtained through a good quality fiber, DSL or cable internet connection.
 Dial-up internet service will not be sufficient.
 To verify connection speed and latency, a prospective student or student should use a "speed test" site such as www.speedtest.net.
 The recommended speed should be tested as at least 3.8 Mbps download and upload.
 A dial-up service would test as 0.06 Mbps download which would not be sufficient for BCF online course work. - BCF provides Wi-Fi coverage for most of the Graceville campus. - Computer hardware requirements - A computer capable of running a full version of Microsoft Windows or Mac OS is required to complete most coursework.
-Devices running Windows RT, Mac iOS, Google's Chrome OS, Linux, etc., (such as phones, tablets, and Chromebooks) will not be able to complete all required coursework. - A minimum video resolution of 1024 x 768

-Computer software requirements

-- Microsoft Windows or Mac OS compatible with current versions of Microsoft Office - Windows running in "S" mode will not be able to complete all required coursework.
-Windows must be switched out of "S" mode to be able to run all required programs and applications. - Microsoft Office (The entire Microsoft Office suite is available free of charge to current students through Office 365.) - Current version of one or more of the major internet browsers-Internet Explorer, Firefox, Chrome, or Safari - Adobe Reader - Flash Player - JavaScript enabled - · Cookies enabled - · Current version of Java installed and updated
+Devices running Windows in S mode, Mac iOS, Google's Chrome OS, Linux, etc., (such as phones, tablets, and Chromebooks) will not be able to complete all required coursework. - A minimum video resolution of 1024 x 768 - Computer software requirements - Microsoft Windows or Mac OS compatible with current versions of Microsoft Office - Windows running in "S" mode will not be able to complete all required coursework nor can the course required programs be installed.
+Therefore, the student is advised to not acquire a computer with Windows in S mode or they must switch Windows out of S mode to be able to run all required programs and applications. - Microsoft Office (The entire Microsoft Office suite is available free of charge to current students through Office 365.) - A current version of one or more of the major internet browsers-Internet Explorer, Firefox, Chrome, or Safari - · Adobe Reader - JavaScript enabled - Cookies enabled - · The current version of Java installed and updated

 Online applied music students will provide a webcam or video camera capable of transmitting video and USB condenser microphone with a frequency range of no less than 20H to 20kHZ.
 Students taking applied music lessons that require recorded accompaniment must also provide a sound source capable of broadcasting sound so that both the student and the instructor can hear the combined sound of performer and accompaniment.
 Audio and video transmissions must be of sufficient quality to enable the instructor to assess adequately the student's performance.
-In addition, some online music courses may require one or both of the following: 1) A MIDI keyboard (weighted keys preferable); 2) Finale 2010 or later software.
+In addition, some online music courses may require one or both of the following: 1) A MIDI keyboard (weighted keys preferable); 2) Finale 2014 or later software.

 The campus IT Lab and Library have computers with the necessary software for most courses, with the exception of some music courses.
 Headsets, microphones, and video cameras of any type are not provided.
-These are the student's responsibility if a course requires them.
+Therefore, students are responsible for providing their own should a course require them.
 Though the college cannot guarantee workstation access at all times, computers are available during operational hours except when certain classes or workshops are being taught in the IT Lab.

 BCF's IT Department does not provide support or repair for studentowned computers or those owned by other individuals.
-Course-related support is provided by college-employed LMS (Learning Management System) Assistants for each academic division.
+Course-related support is provided by college-employed LMS (Learning Management System) Faculty Assistants.